Three Little Pigskins: Production

-"...a Humdinger of Bangs and Bruises"
+Injuries

-Moe Howard once called Three Little Pigskins "a humdinger of bangs and bruises," as it marked the first time the Stooges flatly refused to perform a stunt.
+Moe Howard once called Three Little Pigskins "a humdinger of bangs and bruises", as it is the first time the Stooges flatly refused to perform a stunt.
 In the film, during the game the boys are stopped by photographers on the sideline to pose for a picture, when the football players then tackle them.
 The team consisted of genuine college football players, and the Stooges — with their small stature — were afraid of being hurt.
 Larry Fine, the smallest and lightest of the three, told director Raymond McCarey, "Look, we can't do this scene.
 We're not stuntmen and if one of those gorillas falls on us, we'll never be able to finish the picture.
 We've never used stunt doubles before but we certainly need them now."
-The fact that both Curly and Larry had been hurt a few days earlier filming Three Little Pigskins (Curly broke his leg riding down the dumbwaiter and Larry lost a tooth due to a mistimed punch) reinforced the trio's decision to opt out of the scene.
+The fact that both Curly and Larry had been hurt a few days earlier filming this project, when Curly broke his leg riding down the dumbwaiter and Larry lost a tooth due to a mistimed punch, reinforced the trio's decision to opt out of the scene.

 McCarey assured the Stooges that it was safe, saying "Listen, fellows, you know how to take falls.
 You've done enough of them.
 It'll take hours to find doubles for you.
 Besides, we can't afford them.
 Don't worry, you won't get hurt."
 Moe Howard dryly agreed with McCarey, saying, "You're darn right we won't get hurt.
 We're not doing the scene."

 Less than an hour after the exchange, the studio found three stunt doubles made up to look like the Stooges.
 McCarey yelled "Action" and chaos ensued.
-Two of the doubles were seriously injured with broken limbs, as were both photographers.
-The only stuntman not hurt was the one doubling for Curly Howard because of the padding that he wore to resemble the rotund Stooge.
+Two of the doubles and both photographers were seriously injured with broken limbs.
+The only unhurt stuntman was Curly's, because of the padding that he wore to resemble the rotund Stooge.
 Moe Howard later said in his autobiography that "McCarey was speechless and sat in his director's chair with his head in his hands."